WHY WOULD WE NOT LET THE BEDBUGS BITE?

 Signs that you have bed bugs at home

 A sign that you have bed bugs at home is the bite marks on your skin that were not there the night you slept.
 However, this is not the best way to detect them for the reason that bed bug bites would only appear a few days after the actual bite.
 By that time, bed bugs would have increased in population and would be very hard to get rid of.
 Bed bugs can manage to give you bite marks on a straight line on your skin.
 That is why it is important to look for other signs of their presence.
-These signs include a sweet musty odor on your bed; blood-filled fecal matter excreted on your mattress; exoskeletons from the bed bugs after molting; and actually seeing bed bugs in the folds of the mattresses.
+These signs include a sweet musty odour on your bed; blood-filled fecal matter excreted on your mattress; exoskeletons from the bed bugs after moulting; and actually seeing bed bugs in the folds of the mattresses.

 Bed bugs initially can be found on the bed; they are on mattresses, headboards, bed frame, pillows, and foam.
 Soon after, if the infestation becomes heavy, you may find them in desk drawers, cracks, and crevices, behind wallpapers, in electric sockets, on the walls, and on ceilings, on appliances, sofas, and other furniture.